okfn/opendefinition/source/open-definition-dev.markdown

 modifiable form.
 The **license** may require the work to be available in a convenient and modifiable form.

-*Comment: This can be summarized as 'social' openness - not only are you allowed to get the work but you can get it.
+*Comment: This can be summarized as 'social' openness - not only are you allowed to use, modify, and share the work but you can get it.
 'As a whole' prevents the limitation of access by indirect means, for example by only allowing access to a few items of a database at a time.
-An example of 'reasonable reproduction cost' is the cost of a blank DVD required to distribute a complete database.*
+An example of 'reasonable reproduction cost' is the cost of blank media or bandwidth required to distribute a complete database.*

 ### 2. Redistribution